Homotopy theory of symmetric powers: Left Bousfield localization

 \section{Left Bousfield localization}

 Left Bousfield localizations of various types (e.g., ordinary, enriched, monoidal) of model categories present reflective localizations of the corresponding locally presentable $\infty$-categories, i.e., they invert the reflective saturation of a given class of maps in a (homotopy) universal fashion.
 If the Bousfield localization of a given model category exists, it can be constructed as a model structure on the same underlying category, with a larger class of weak equivalences and the same class of cofibrations.
 Examples for left Bousfield localizations abound, e.g., local model structures on simplicial presheaves (see \refchap{examples}) and the stable model structure on symmetric spectra are left Bousfield localizations.
-(Right Bousfield localizations, which preserve fibrations and present coreflective localizations, are somewhat more rare.)
+In this section, we carry h-monoidality and flatness and their symmetric counterparts along a Bousfield localization.
+An example application in the context of symmetric spectra is given in \csp{\refsect{stable}}.
+The idea of combining h-monoidality and flatness was independently used by White~\cite{White:Monoidal}.